-Fig. 455.-Right wing bones of a young Chicken.
-A, shoulder; B, elbow: C, wist or carpus; D, ip of third finger; a, humerus; b, ulna; c, radius; d, scapholand bone; c, cunciform bone; $\mathcal{A}$ , g, epiphyses of metacarpal bones k, respectively; $\lambda$ metacarpal and its digit i.-From Couce's Key.
+Fig. 455. -Right wing bones of a young Chicken.
+A, shoulder : B, elbow; C, wrist or carpus; D, tip of third finger; a, humerus; b, ulna; c, radius; d, scapholunar bone; e, enneiform bone; f, g, epiphyses of metacarpal bones l. k, respectively; h, metacarpal and its digit i.-From Cones's Key.

 The pelvis of birds is remarkable for the long slender backwardly projecting ischium and public bones; there is generally no bony union of the two pubic bones, nor do the ischia unite with the sacrum or each other, except in Rhea.
 In the ostrich, the pubic bones are solidly united.
 The hind limbs (Fig. 456) are two, three, or four toed, the ostrich having but two digits; in most four-toed birds, one toe (the hallux) is directed backwards, while in the parrots and trogons, etc., there are two toes in front and two toes behind, and in the swifts and certain other forms all four toes are turned forwards.
 The bones of the skeleton are dense and hard; both the long bones and the bones of the skull are commonly hollow, containing air; the air-sacs, in connection with the lungs, communicating with the hollows of the bone.
-In some birds which fly well, only the skull-bones have aircells, while in the ostrich which is unable to fiv, the bones have even a greater number of cavities than the gull.
-The body during flight is thus greatly lightened, and the bird can sustain itself in the air for many hours in anccession.
+In some birds which fly well, only the skull-bones have aircells, while in the ostrich which is unable to fly, the bones have even a greater number of eavities than the gull.
+The body during flight is thus greatly lightened, and the bird can sustain itself in the air for many hours in succession.

-With all these characters, the most remarkable and diagnostic external feature is the presence of feathers; no reptile on the one hand, or mammal on the other, is clothed with feathers, though the scales on the legs and feet of birds are like those of reptiles, and it should be borne in mind that feathers are fundamentally modified scales or hairs.
-The ordinary feathers are called pennes or attraction of the same piece isolated, and contour feathers; as they determine by their d'd', d'd''', the four add, d'd', d''', the four attraction of the body with the b arrangement the outline of the body.
-They are, like hairs, developed in sacs in the skin ;
+With all these characters, the most remarkable and diagnostic external feature is the presence of feathers; no reptile on the one hand, or mammal on the other, is clothed with feathers, though the scales on the legs and feet of birds are like those of reptiles. and leet of birds are like those of reptiles, Fig 456.-Hind and it should be borne in mind that feathers $\lim{Buteo valgaris. a, Buteo valgaris. a$ are fundamentally modified scales or hairs.
+The ordinary feathers are called pennæ or contour feathers; as they determine by their arrangement the outline of the body.
+Thev are, like hairs, developed in sacs in the skin;